peczenyj/Lazy-Bool/README.md

 The question about cache is interesting.
 In some cases I can't 'memoize' the result.
 I have two options:

-- create another class like Lazu::Bool::Memoized to do this, or
+- create another class like Lazy::Bool::Memoized to do this, or
 - add an extra parameter in the contructor, like cached => 1

 I'm very interesting in your opinion!
 Please give me some feedback :)

+###UPDATE###

+From version 0.03 there all boolean expression now supports shortcut and there is a new class, Lazy::Bool::Cached who memoize the value of the expression.

 ##How to install##
 To install this module is simple: